jsh152/Debt_Metrics_Freestyle/README.md

 ## Usage
 There are 4 different programs that the user can run from the command line:

     1. 'overview': Displays the current debt metrics for a chosen company

     2. 'debt_graphs': Displays graphs depicting how debt metrics for chosen company have changed over the past 5 years

-    3. 'debt_table': Displays a table depicting how debt metrics for chosen company have changed over the past 5 yeras
+    3. 'debt_table': Displays a table depicting how debt metrics for chosen company have changed over the past 5 years

     4. 'comparables': Displays a table depicting current debt metrics for chosen company and 3 comparable companies